 The Doctor of Philosophy (PhD) Research Degree Programme in Information Systems admitted the first group of research students in 1990.
 It is now among the largest and the most extensive of its kind in the region, with more than 50 students currently enrolled on the programme.

-This programme develops scholars who can draw on the concepts and methods of information technology, organizational behavior and strategy, and economics in conducting research on complex issue arising from the design, application and management of information systems in organization.
-Particular emphasis is placed on the links between theory and practice and upon the practical application of innovative information systems methods and techniques to business and organizational problems for firms operating within a global business environment.
+This programme develops scholars who can draw on the concepts and methods of information technology, organizational behavior and strategy, and economics in conducting research on complex issues arising from the design, application and management of information systems in organizations.
+Particular emphasis is placed on the links between theory and practice and upon the practical application of innovative information systems methods and techniques to business, organizational, and societal problems.
 The research methodologies employed range from behavioral methods (both qualitative and quantitative), technical modelling to econometrics.
-Main areas of research include (1) Knowledge and Innovation Management; (2) Electronic/Mobile Commerce; (3) Online Social Networks; (4) IS related policy and economic analysis; (5) Healthcare; (6) Cyber Security; (7) Big Data; and (8) Financial Information Services; (9) Artificial Intelligence; and (10) Technology Innovation and Platform Economy.
+Main areas of research include (1) Knowledge and Innovation Management; (2) Electronic/Mobile Commerce; (3) Online Social Networks; (4) IS Related Policy and Economic Analysis; (5) Healthcare; (6) Cyber Security; (7) Big Data; (8) Financial Information Services; (9) Artificial Intelligence; and (10) Technology Innovation and Platform Economy.

 Research support is very good by international standards and there is a supportive and congenial environment in which research students pursue their scholarly work.
 The establishment of “Digital Innovation Lab” in early 2017 aims to collaborate, strengthen and elevate the applied research activities in the department.
 Departmental staff and research students are active in the international IS research community through their publications in leading IS journals and conferences, along with their participation on editorial boards and conference committees.
 Research students are supervised by an international team of experienced active researchers.
 There is also a visiting scholars’ programme through which prominent IS professors worldwide are invited to visit the Department to give seminars and advise on research.